Scalar field dark matter with a cosh potential, revisited: Self-gravitating objects

 On the other hand, there is the belief that interacting configurations have an analytic expression for their density in the form $\rho(r) = \rho_c \sin(\pi r/r_s)/(\pi r/r_s)$, for $r \leq r_s$ and zero otherwise.
 The scale radius of the configuration is given by $r_s = (\pi/\sqrt{2}) |\Lambda_g|^{1/2} m^{-1}_\phi$, whereas the central density would be a free parameter~\citep{Diez-Tejedor2014b,Chavanis2012,Lee1996}.
 We have not found any evidence of such common profile in the numerical results of the GPP system~\eqref{eq:GPP}.
-As shown in the right panel of Fig.~\ref{fig:equilibriuma}, the normalized density profiles, $\rho(r)/\rho_c$, for some of the numerical solutions listed in Table~\ref{tab:equilibrium}.
-The profiles differ one from each other, as they correspond to different values of $\varphi_c$, and they all differ from the analytic profile presented before.
+See, for instance, the right panel of Fig.~\ref{fig:equilibriuma}, where we show the normalized density profiles, $\rho(r)/\rho_c$, for some of the numerical solutions listed in Table~\ref{tab:equilibrium}.
+The profiles differ one from each other, as they correspond to different values of $\varphi_c$, and they all differ from the analytic profile $\sin(\pi r/r_s)/(\pi r/r_s)$.

 The belief in the analytic expression seems to have been originated from the Newtonian approximation used in~\citep{Lee1996} of the relativistic equilibrium configurations obtained in~\citep{Colpi1986} for the limit $\Lambda_g \to \infty$.
-It was assumed in~\citep{Lee1996} that Newtonian limit of the fundamental frequency is $\omega/m \to 1$, and then the density must obey the equation $\nabla^2 \rho = - \rho$.
+It was assumed in~\citep{Lee1996} that the Newtonian limit of the fundamental frequency is $\omega/m \to 1$, and then the density must obey the equation $\nabla^2 \rho = - \rho$.
 However, the correct result is $\omega/m \to 1 - \sigma/2$, where $\sigma$ is the eigen-frequency in Eq.~\eqref{eq:GPP-stationarya}.
 Hence, the equilibrium configuration must be obtained again from an eigenvalue problem to determine the correct value of $\sigma$.
-Actually, one can see in Fig.~3 of~\citep{Colpi1986} that the analytic profile is just an approximation and that the actual, numerically obtained, field profile deviates considerably from it at large values of $r$~\footnote{The assumed profile with a large self-interaction also appears from the so-called Thomas-Fermi (TF) approximation, in which one neglects the spatial derivatives of the wavefunction $\psi$.
+Actually, one can see in Fig.~3 of~\citep{Colpi1986} that the analytic profile is just an approximation and that the actual, numerically obtained, field profile deviates considerably from it at large values of $r$.~\footnote{The assumed profile with a large self-interaction, $\sin(\pi r/r_s)/(\pi r/r_s)$, also appears from the so-called Thomas-Fermi (TF) approximation, in which one neglects the spatial derivatives of the wavefunction $\psi$ in Eq.~(\ref{eq:GPPa}).
 The TF profile has been shown to be at variance with galactic observations~\citep{Arbey2003,Bohmer2007,Diez-Tejedor2014b}.
-It would be, for the reasons explained in the text, incorrect to use those negative results against SFDM models.}.
+It would be, for the reasons explained in the text, incorrect to use those negative results against SFDM models.}

 As a final note in the strong field limit, we must recall that there is a critical mass for equilibrium configurations, see Eq.~\eqref{eq:massesb}, which also corresponds to a critical field value, estimated to be $\kappa_0 \phi \simeq \Lambda^{-1/2}_g$~\citep{Urena-Lopez2002b,Colpi1986}.
 For non-relativistic configurations this translates, in terms of re-scaled quantities, into the constraint $\hat{\varphi}_c \lesssim 1$.
 As shown in the right panel of Fig.~\ref{fig:equilibriuma}, it may be possible to reach the analytic profile $\sin (\pi r)(\pi r)$ if $\hat{\varphi} \gg 1$, but this means that the resultant configuration is well within the unstable branch of relativistic equilibrium solutions (as shown in~\citep{Guzman2013}), which for that very reason makes it of less interest for cosmological and astrophysical applications.